BahnDaten/UJL-CheatTable/README.md

-# Um Jammer Lammy BizHawk Cheat Engine Table
+# Um Jammer Lammy BizHawk/Duckstation Cheat Engine Table
-A Cheat Engine table for Um Jammer Lammy, NTSC-U, for Bizhawk.
+A Cheat Engine table for Um Jammer Lammy, NTSC-U, for Bizhawk and DuckStation.
 Includes things like score gains, timed inputs, internal rapping values, and AI line editing. <p>
 I don't know when it's considered "completely finished", but my goal is to include every line address for both Rammy and PaRappa. <p>
 No knowledge of coding is necessary; just download or clone this project and load the cheat table with Cheat Engine.
 Cloning is highly recommended as you'll get the latest additions as soon as they come.<p>